-One day me and my friend said our goodbyes but before I entered the train I wanted to show him a final acknowledgment.
+One day my friend and I said our goodbyes, but before I entered the train I wanted to show him a final acknowledgment.

 I turned around and instead of expecting that final adieu and acknowledgment from him, he was already on his phone.

-Such moments are very important and additional opportunities for engagement and connection.
+Such moments are very important and are additional opportunities for engagement and connection.

-From that day on I convinced myself not to miss my phone so fast when I finished a conversation with someone.
+From that day on I convinced myself not to go for my technical appendage so obsessively right after I finished a conversation with someone.

-That program that is running us, which makes us unable to keep our hands empty for 15 minutes has to stop.
+That subconscious program that is running us which makes us unable to keep our hands empty for 15 minutes has to stop.